lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 ### Job printing options

+`--breakdown=<keywords>`

+  For a job, also print a breakdown according to the `<keywords>`.
+The keywords are `host` and `command` and can be present in either order.
+Suppose jobs are aggregated across hosts (with `--batch`) and that the jobs may run as multiple processes with different names.
+Adding `--breakdown=host,command` will show the summary for the job, but then break it down by host, and for each host, break it down by command, showing a summary line per host (across all the commands on that host) and then a line for each command.
+This yields insight into how the different commands contribute to the resource use of the job, and how the jobs balance across the different hosts.

+  To make the printout comprehensible, the first field value of each first-level breakdown lines is prefixed by `*` and the first field value of each second-level breakdown line is prefixed by `**` (in both plain text and csv output forms).
+Any consumer must be prepared to handle this, should it be exposed to this type of output.

 `-n <number-of-jobs>`, `--numjobs=<number-of-jobs>`

   Show only the *last* `number-of-jobs` selected jobs per user.
 The default is "all".
 Selected